SahilKakadiya2872/Ninja-Survival/README.md

 ## Overview

-A 3D animated Unity project set in a dark forest environment — featuring a controllable ninja character, AI-driven dinosaur enemies, realistic terrain, and immersive lighting.
+A 3D Unity project set in a dark forest environment, featuring a player-controlled ninja character with run and jump movement, dinosaur NPCs that play randomised Mixamo animations, realistic terrain, and immersive lighting.
 The project focuses on character animation, environment design, and third-person gameplay mechanics.

 ---